-2. The general trends and issues in 2019 - 20 for complaints handling can be summarised as follows:
+2. The general trends and issues in 2020 - 21 for complaints handling can be summarised as follows:

 - a.
-The overall number of complaints received increased slightly for the first time in four years. - b.
-The proportion of complaints upheld or partially upheld has remained relatively stable. - c.
-There is a significant shortfall in performance in terms of meeting timescales for responses, at stage 1.
-The average time to resolve a Stage 1 complaint during 2019 20 was 19 days (the SLA is five working days).
-It should be noted, however, that complaints not recorded as closed within five working days may well have been dealt with even though they have not been formally closed in the IT system.
-The onus to formally close complaints can often be on officers performing frontline service delivery, who may have competing priorities. - d.
-Performance at Stage 2 is 26 working days on average for complaints to be closed.
-This is above the national performance target of 20 days. - e.
-The majority of complaints received are recorded against Neighbourhoods and Sustainability and Glasgow Life. - f.
-More than 400 Service Improvements were identified as a result of complaints received.
+The overall number of complaints received has decreased significantly and is now the lowest since the new CHP was introduced in 2013 14.
+Further analysis is required to fully understand the reasons for this sharp decline. - b.
+The proportion of complaints upheld or partially upheld has also declined with a rise in the number not upheld. - c.
+Some 86 per cent of complaints received during 2020 21 were closed in the same period. - d.
+There is a minor shortfall in performance in terms of meeting timescales for responses, at stage 1.
+The average time to resolve a Stage 1 complaint during 2019 - 20 was 6 days (the SLA is five working days).
+It should be noted, however, that complaints not recorded as closed within five working days may well have been dealt with operationally even though they have not been formally closed in the IT system.
+The onus to formally close complaints can often be on officers performing frontline service delivery, who may have competing priorities. - e.
+Performance at Stage 2 is 29 working days on average for complaints to be closed.
+This is above the national performance target of 20 days. - f.
+The majority of complaints received were recorded against Neighbourhoods and Sustainability and Financial Services - g.
+A number of Service Improvements were identified as a result of complaints received.
 The majority of these were by Glasgow Life.
-GL publicises the outcomes of complaints in the venue where they were received using a 'you said, we did' method of presentation on reception area notice boards. - g.
+GL publicises the outcomes of complaints in the venue where they were received using a 'you said, we did' method of presentation on reception area notice boards. - h.
 Complaints performance is reported to Service/ALEO senior management teams on a regular basis.
 Cases investigated by the SPSO are brought to the attention of senior officials in the relevant service and to the Chief Executive.

-3. Complaints statistical data 2019 - 20
+3. Complaints statistical data 2020 - 21

-This year has seen a small increase of six per cent in the number of complaints received about services provided by the Glasgow family of organisations.
-This is the first increase in the overall volume of complaints since 2015-16.
+This period has seen a significant decrease of 38 per cent in the number of complaints received about services provided by the Glasgow family of organisations, and the lowest number of complaints since the new legislation was introduced in 2013.